Felton Rogers, June 17th, 2015

 NL: People use a lot of words and phrases to talk about the events of July 1967.
 A lot of historians refer to it as the Detroit Riots of 1967.
 What do you think, from you experiences, would be the appropriate way to refer to that last week in July?

 FR: Riot.
 I don’t know if it was a riot.
 What’s the definition of an insurrection?
 I don’t know.
-I’ll have to, um, look it up.
+I’ll have to look it up.

 NL: Uprising, violence, yeah.

-FR: Yeah, I don’t know if I would call it a riot, I would just call it [pause] a disturbance, that really got out of hand, and people took advantage of it as best they could.
+FR: Yeah, I don’t know if I would call it a riot, I would just call it a disturbance that really got out of hand and people took advantage of it as best they could.